ros2/ros2_documentation/source/Tutorials/Topics/UnderstandingROS2Topics.rst

 Background
 ----------

+ROS 2 breaks complex systems down into many module nodes; this concept is covered in the tutorial "Understanding ROS 2 nodes".
-Topics act as a bus over which nodes exchange messages.
+Topics are a vital element of the ROS graph that act as a bus for nodes to exchange messages.
 A node may publish data to any number of topics and simultaneously have subscriptions to any number of topics.

-Topics are a vital element of the ROS graph.
-ROS 2 breaks complex systems down into many modular nodes; this concept is covered in the tutorial "Understanding ROS 2 nodes".
+Topics are one of the important ways that data moves between nodes, and therefore between different parts of the system.

 .. link on nodes tutorial
-Topics are one of the important ways that data moves between nodes, and therefore between different parts of the system.

 Prerequisites
 -------------